-- Redistributions of source code must retain the copyright notice (Copyright(c)1994-2004 Sun Microsystems, Inc. All Rights Reserved), this list of conditions and the following disclaimer. - Redistribution in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-Neither the name of Sun Microsystems, Inc. nor the names of contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+- Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer. - Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution. - Neither the name of the University of Illinois nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.